CS50X-RGB/CLI-Bluetooth./Contributing.md

 ## Getting Started

-1. **Fork the Repository**: Start by forking this repository to your own GitHub account.
+1. Start by forking this repository to your own GitHub account.

-2. **Clone the Repository**: Clone the forked repository to your local machine using the following command:
+2. Clone the forked repository to your local machine using the following command:

     ```bash
     git clone https://github.com/your-username/CLI-Bluetooth.git
     ```

-3. **Create a New Branch**: Create a new branch for your contribution.
+3. Create a new branch for your contribution.
 Be sure to use a descriptive branch name.
 For example:

     ```bash
     git checkout -b feature/your-feature-name
     ```

-4. **Make Changes and Commit**: Make your desired changes, then commit them with clear and descriptive commit messages:
+4. Make your desired changes, then commit them with clear and descriptive commit messages:

     ```bash
     git add .
     git commit -m "Added feature/updated feature"
     ```

-5. **Push Changes to Your Fork**: Push the changes to your forked repository:
+5. Push the changes to your forked repository:

     ```bash
     git push origin feature/your-feature-name
     ```

-6. **Open a Pull Request**: Once you're satisfied with your changes, open a Pull Request to this repository.
+6. Once you're satisfied with your changes, open a Pull Request to this repository.

-7. **Review and Merge**: Our maintainers will review your PR.
+7. Our maintainers will review your PR.
 If it meets the guidelines, it will be merged into the main project.

 ## Guidelines